MilesBreslin/Chunky-Bits/README.md

 A destination is anywhere a file can be referenced, currently including only local paths and HTTP URLs.
 One destination should be one physical disk running some filesystem of your choice.

-A metadata file is stored in the yaml format.
+A metadata file is stored in the JSON or YAML format.
 A minimal example is shown below.

 ```yaml
 length: 52428800